TheFibonacciEffect/EAW-Mod/Readme.md

   - Reduces Production time for Tartan Patrol Cruisers by 75%
 - Emperor Palpetine
   - Emperor Palpetine now comes with two imperial Guards
+- Jedi Outlaw
+  - to balance this out a bit the Rebels receive the ability to train jedis
+  - based on luke skywalker
+  - Can throw lightsaber
+  - Buildable in Rebel command center
+  - [ ] Adjust Texture
+  - [ ] Make buildable in campaign, perferably only on certain planets like the cantina
+  - [ ] Spaceship, use `Jedi_Cruiser`

 # Installation
 - Clone/download the repository.